edo-007/floyd-warshall/appunti.md

 &nbsp;

 Durante la _k-esima_ iterazione ogni elemento della riga k deve essere inviato (in broadcast) ad ogni task della colonna del rispettivo elemento.

+* * *
+### Punti da sviluppare

+- **Serial version** with computation of distance and predecessor matrices and grapviz print

+- OpenMP version **without** predecessor + print of distance matrix to compare with that of serial version;

+- OpenMP target is optional

+- MPI version without predecessor + print of distance matrix to compare with that of serial version;

+-  make scalability plots (time, speedup and efficiency)